avibrazil/GoogleAnalytics-ETL/README.md

 Which will run a sync every 2 hours plus 30 minutes.
 Change it to `@hourly` to get more recent updates.

-## Prepare GA for optimal ETLs
+## Prepare Google Analytics for optimal ETLs

 Google Analytics as a UI uses some private unaccessible data to make all its data meaningful.
 In the API or custom reports level we don't have some very important control data to glue together all dimensions that we can extract.

 For example, GA time precision is as bad as 1 minute.
 So in one single minute you may have many different actions from one single user and you won't even know in which order the user did it.
 Other limitations are lack of information about session ID, client ID and user ID, all things that help uniquely identify a hit.

 To overcome this limitations, create the following custom dimensions in your GA.
-This is not valid code but just algorithmic ideas that must be executed in the user's browser:
+The code below is just algorithmic ideas that must be executed in the user's browser, you'll have to convert it to real code.
+For example, the `hash()` function in my examples is anything in the user browser capable of generating a unique {hex|base64|b85} digest.
+You may want to use [SHA-256 impementation of `SubtleCrypto.digest()`](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/digest) available on most modern browsers.
+SHA-3 or SHAKE would be smaller and more efficient, but only SHA-256 is apparently widely implemented right now.
+And wherever you go here, do not use SHA-1.

-### ClientID
+### Custom dimension `ClientID`
 ([reference](https://stackoverflow.com/a/20054201/367824))
 ```javascript
 ClientID = ga.clientID
 ```

-### UserID
+### Custom dimension `UserID`
 Maybe you'll want `UserID` to be simply your `BusinessUserID`, or maybe you want to differentiate same user across different devices.
 I prefer second option.
 ```javascript
 UserID = hash(BusinessUserID + ClientID)
 ```
-### SessionID
+### Custom dimension `SessionID`
 ```javascript
 if (user_just_logged_in == true) {
     SessionID = hash(UserID + Date.now());